 - Should you receive a second flag, you will be expected to take steps to recover performance, including writing a plan for success.

 Approximately 18% of the first-year class is flagged in any one term.
 But, you do need to take any flags seriously and proactively address the issue(s) affecting your performance.
-Do not wait until the end of the term to respond to a Fifth Week Flag – by then it will be too late.
+Do not wait until the end of the term to respond to a First Year Flag – by then it will be too late.
 MIT subjects cannot be learned in the last few weeks of a term.
-First-year students who receive Fifth Week Flags and access resources are likely to go on to pass the subject(s) in which they were flagged.
+First-year students who receive First Year Flags and access resources are likely to go on to pass the subject(s) in which they were flagged.

 - Be in touch with your advisor, who will also want to know what steps you are taking.